Chopium/JS-Scroll-Animation/README.md

 ## Usage

 Create a new ScrollAnimation instance, passing the folder path containing the image sequence and the total number of images as arguments.
 Optionally, you can provide a configuration object with scrollDomain and animationMode properties.

+The image frames are expected to be jpgs with names like the following: frame_000.jpg frame_001.jpg ....

 ```javascript
 const scrollAnim = new ScrollAnimation('image-sequence', 10, {